naranjii/bento/README.md

 	 pip install -e .
 	 ```

-## API Key Setup
+## API key setup

+Ensure registering @ www.virustotal.com to receive your API key.
-Set your VirusTotal API key as an environment variable:
+Get your VirusTotal API key as an environment variable:

 - On Windows (PowerShell):
 	```powershell